mamorobotics/Ventgarden/README.md

 Build µStreamer on the ROV side - existing package repos are generally outdated Python installation

+Ensure you have Anaconda / Miniconda installed.

+Then, create the conda environment based on the environment.yml file.

+`conda env create -f environment.yml`

+Then, activate the environment `conda activate VentgardenENV`

+You should be ready to run the relevant python files!

 ## Todo
 - [ ] Implement config.json
 - [ ] More debugging details on the controller / serial bridge